Virginia Wrongful Death Attorneys Seek Justice for Your Loss

 Contact compassionate attorneys for help with a wrongful death case

 If you have lost a loved one due to someone else’s negligence or recklessness, we can help you to get the answers and compensation you deserve.
-Please call us at 757.455.0077 or contact us online today to schedule a free consultation with John Cooper, Jim Hurley, Bill O'Mara, Griff O'Hanlon, or Michael Snellings.
+Please call us at 757.455.0077 or contact us online today to schedule a free consultation with John Cooper, Jim Hurley, Bill O'Mara, or Griff O'Hanlon.
 Cooper Hurley Injury Lawyers has its main offices in Norfolk and client meeting locations across Hampton Roads, representing people in wrongful death cases throughout Virginia.
 We also handle wrongful death cases in West Virginia and North Carolina.